Generic Name: emtricitabine, rilpivirine, and tenofovir (em trye SYE ta been, RIL pi VIR een, and ten OF oh vir)

 Emtricitabine, rilpivirine, and tenofovir are antiviral drugs that prevent HIV (human immunodeficiency virus) cells from multiplying in the body.
 HIV causes acquired immunodeficiency syndrome (AIDS).

-Emtricitabine, rilpivirine, and tenofovir (Complera) is a combination medicine used to treat HIV in adults who have never taken HIV medicines before.
-Complera is not a cure for HIV or AIDS.
+Emtricitabine, rilpivirine, and tenofovir is a combination medicine used to treat HIV in people who have never taken HIV medicines before.
+This medicine is for use in adults and children who are at least 12 years old.
+This medicine is not a cure for HIV or AIDS.

 Emtricitabine, rilpivirine, and tenofovir may also be used for purposes not listed in this medication guide.

-There are many other drugs that can make rilpivirine less effective and should not be used at the same time as Complera.
+There are many other drugs that can make rilpivirine less effective and should not be used at the same time.
 Tell your doctor about all your the medicines you use.

-If you have hepatitis B you may develop liver symptoms after you stop taking Complera.
+If you have hepatitis B you may develop liver symptoms after you stop taking this medicine.
 Your doctor may want to check your liver function for several months after you stop using this medicine.

 You should not take this medicine if you are allergic to emtricitabine, rilpivirine, or tenofovir.

-Do not take Complera with other medicines that also contain emtricitabine, rilpivirine, or tenofovir (Atripla, Edurant, Emtriva, Stribild, Truvada, Viread), or adefovir or lamivudine (Combivir, Epivir, Epzicom, Hepsera, or Trizivir).
+Do not take this medicine with other medicines that also contain emtricitabine, rilpivirine, tenofovir, adefovir, or lamivudine.

 St. John's wort;